 In Japan, the fruits are usually grown in large greenhouses to keep them at a constant temperature, and are harvested from December to February.

-In the case of orchard farming, the dekopon are harvested from March to April.
+In the case of orchard farming, the dekopon is harvested from March to April.

-Harvesting trivia: After harvesting, dekopon are usually left to sit for a period of 20–40 days so that the levels of citric acid in the fruit decrease, while the sugar levels increase.
+Harvesting trivia: After harvesting, the dekopon is usually left to sit for a period of 20–40 days so that the levels of citric acid in the fruit decrease, while the sugar levels increase.